arnauorriols/multitaskOS/feature-journal.md

 14. I can automatically open the chrome popup using a shortkey
 15. I can create a new job using only the keyboard
 16. I can start working on a job using only the keyboard
+17. I can yield an active job using only the keyboard